dell/karavi-metrics-powerflex/docs/SUPPORT.md

 If you require help or support for Karavi PowerFlex Metrics:
 - For example, if you want to alert a security vulnerability in karavi, send an email to the maintainers at karavi@dell.com describing issue, impact, fix, if applicable.
-- Ask a general question to community, fill out the details @ **[Ask a Question](https://github.com/dell/karavi-powerflex-metrics/issues/new?template=ask-a-question.md)**.
+- Ask a general question to the community, fill out the details @ **[Ask a Question](https://github.com/dell/karavi-powerflex-metrics/issues/new?template=ask-a-question.md)**.